Results Index

 3) Paul Merson (aged 30) - Middlesbrough

-19th appearance, 2 goals.
+19th appearance, two goals.

 Scored 16 goals for club and country as Middlesbrough reached the Coca-Cola Cup Final and finished as Football League runners-up to Ipswich Town.

-Made his World Cup debut as a 78th minute substitute for Paul Scholes.
+Made his World Cup debut as a 78th-minute substitute for Paul Scholes.

 Converted England’s fourth penalty in the previous month’s shootout, against Belgium.